2023 IIT-BHU gang rape

-On 1 November 2023, a 22-year-old B.Tech student of IIT-BHU was waylaid, stripped and gang-raped.
-They also filmed the girl at gunpoint, in Banaras district, Uttar Pradesh, India..
+On 1 November 2023, a 22-year-old B.Tech student of IIT-BHU was waylaid, stripped and gang-raped and filmed on gunpoint by 3 members of the Bharatiya Janata Party Youth Wing in Varanasi district, Uttar Pradesh, India.

 Background

 On 2 November 2023, an explicit video surfaced online showing a student being accosted by three people in the early hours of the morning inside the Indian Institute of Technology (BHU) campus.

-The three accused had traveled to Madhya Pradesh after raping the student on the night of 1 November 2023.
+The three accused had travelled to Madhya Pradesh after raping the student on the night of 1 November 2023.
 According to media reports, when BHU students started protesting after the incident, the suspects felt scared and escaped to Madhya Pradesh and participated in the local campaigning for state elections.
 Meanwhile, they kept changing locations.
 They also visited many other cities including Lucknow.
 Almost two months had passed, and no action had been taken, and all three were now convinced that nothing would happen.
 After that they returned to Varanasi, police said one of their numbers was monitored and tracked them.